You have the home addresses of 10 million Nigerians. They willingly shared it with you.

 There are a lot of combinations I can use.
 The idea is to see which works best, kill the ones that do not convert well and possibly increase the budget or stick with the ones that convert.

-This I have shared a little when writing on campaign.
-They are a a group of related ads that fulfill the same objective for a particle campaign.
+They are a group of related ads that fulfill the same objective for a particle campaign.

 They may have different budgeting, placement, Audience.
 But their end goal is the same.
 Such as driving traffic to that blog post on running a fail-proof Facebook ad I wrote on earlier.